klauspost/compress/README.md

 Currently there is only minor speedup on decompression (mostly CRC32 calculation).

+Memory usage is typically 1MB for a Writer. stdlib is in the same range.
+If you expect to have a lot of concurrently allocated Writers consider using the stateless compress described below.

 # Stateless compression

 This package offers stateless compression as a special option for gzip/deflate.